GrzegorzBiegaj/SimpleChat/README.md

 App uses websocket echo server provided by Kaazing.
 All sent messages are immediately sent back.

 ### How it works:
-- App automativally connectes to the socket server
+- App automatically connects to the socket server
 - Socket server sent back immediately all the messages
+- All me messages (text and video) are shown on chat view.
+Sent messages are shown on the right side and received on the left side
+- Sender and receiver are indicated by avatar icon with the first character
 - User can send text messages by writing in text box.
-Pressing send button message is sent to socket server.
+After pressing send button message is sent to socket server.
 - User can also send video messages by selecting it from the Photos App
 - All the videos from the chat list can by played by pressing on them